redietwegene/udemylearning/README.md

 # udemylearning
 Simon Game is a classic memory game that tests and improves your memory and pattern recognition skills.
-This electronic game is a fun and engaging way to challenge your cognitive abilities while having a great time.
+This electronic game is a fun and engaging way to challenge your cognitive abilities and memory ability while having a great time.
 How to Play
 1. Start the game by pressing the "Start" button.
 2. Simon will play a sequence of colors or sounds.